anishk74/File-Compression/README.md

 # File-Compression
-Compress your purely text files using Huffman code
+Compress your purely text files using Huffman codes